rewrking/nodemailer-mjml-sender/README.md

 EMAIL_RECIPIENTS=(comma-separated recipients)

-SEND_EMAIL=(set to true to actually send the email, false to just compile the mjml)
+EMAIL_SIMULATE=(set to true to simulate sending the email, false to actually send it)
 ```

 Use for good, comply with the CAN-SPAM Act, etc.